s7manth/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the student at the specified `INDEX`.
 This index refers to the index number shown in the displayed student list.

-* The index **must be a positive integer** 1, 2, 3, …​ and should be any one of the indexes displayed.
+* The index **must be a positive integer** (1, 2, 3, …​) and should be one of the indexes displayed.
 Negative examples include:
     * `delete 0` produces an error, as 0 is not a positive integer
-    * `delete 300` for a student list with less than 300 students, will produce an error as there is no 300<sup>th</sup> student
+    * `delete 100` for a student list with less than 100 students, will produce an error as there is no 100<sup>th</sup> student

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student in the student list.
-* `find n/Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.
+* `find n/Betsy` followed by `delete 1` deletes the 1<sup>st<sup> student in the results of the `find` command.

 #### Setting a default group for a mod: `set-default-group`

-Sets a default group for a particular mod.
+Sets a default group for a particular module.
 This replaces the previous default group, and helps reduce redundancies when adding a student using the `add` command.

 Format: `set-default-group m/MOD g/GROUP`